Lighting can easily make or break your video.

 The different types of lighting setups

-Now depending on your budget and use, there are different types of lighting setups you can invest in.
+Now depending on your budget and use, there are different types of video equipment you can invest in.
 Each has its own pros and cons (and expenses) so choose one that suits your needs perfectly.

 Starting off with the most basic (and also at times the most flattering - hello, golden hour!) lighting setup - the natural light.